Dylan has decades of experience representing employees in misclassification and wage and hour cases under state and federal laws.

-Dashers have filed several Doordash lawsuits saying the company is required under California labor law to reimburse delivery drivers for gas and mileage; to pass on all tips left by customers; to pay at least $12 per hour; and to compensate all hours worked, including wait time.
-Some Dashers have also reported that DoorDash improperly withheld incentive pay for deliveries during peak hours.
-Many DoorDash driver lawsuits also seek up to $25,000 per Dasher for DoorDash’s alleged misclassification of its workers as independent contractors, to avoid giving them the protections of California employment law.
+We have filed a Doordash class action lawsuit alleging that the company is required under federal, Massachusetts, Illinois, and California labor law to reimburse delivery drivers for gas and mileage; to pass on all tips left by customers; to pay a guaranteed minimum amount; and to compensate all hours worked, including wait time.
+Many DoorDash driver lawsuits also seek up to $25,000 per driver for DoorDash’s alleged misclassification of its workers as “independent contractors.”

-Read a copy of one of the DoorDash lawsuit complaints that we filed: click here.
+Read the DoorDash class action lawsuit complaint we filed: click here.

 Find out if you have a claim: